geeksambhu/geeksambhu.github.io/_posts/2017-01-19-quicksort-algorithm-in-python.md

 ## Complexity of QuickSort Algorithm

-In Worst case, time complexity will be  O(N<sup>2</sup>) , i.e, it occurs when the pivot element, chosen was smallest or largest resulting one partition to be empty, In the best case, time complexity will be O(nlogn), where n is the number of items and it occurs when the pivot is the median of the array which results in the equal partition on left and right.
+In Worst case, time complexity will be  O(N<sup>2</sup>) , i.e, it occurs when the pivot element, chosen was smallest or largest resulting one partition to be empty, In the best case, time complexity will be O(NlogN), where N is the number of items and this occurs when the pivot is the median of the array which results in the equal partition on left and right.

 ## Python Implementation